satyajitdas95/MyShop/README.md

 - AndroidX

 #### Setup Project
-1. Open Android studio and select Get from Version Control.
+1. Open Android Studio and select Get from Version Control.
 2. Add URL as **https://github.com/satyajitdas95/MyShop** and proceed.
 3. Sync The project and you are done.